bennyb0y/burrito-rater/README.md

 ### Deployment

-For detailed deployment instructions, see the [Deployment Guide](./docs/DEPLOYMENT.md).
+For detailed deployment instructions, see the [Deployment and Administration Guide](./docs/DEPLOYMENT_AND_ADMIN.md).

 Quick deployment commands:
 ```bash